 When Rucker arrived at the Emergency Department of Children’s Healthcare of Atlanta in February, her life was uncertain.
 It would take specialized, around-the-clock care and several weeks before she would be well enough to return home.

-Rucker was later moved to the CIRU where clinicians, including Joshua Vova, M.D., helped her regain independence and mobility.
+Rucker was later moved to the inpatient rehabilitation where clinicians, including Joshua Vova, M.D., helped her regain independence and mobility.

 Dr. Vova, a physiatrist with Children’s Rehabilitation Associates at Children’s and Melissa Nalder, a clinical coordinator at Children’s journeyed to Madison, Ga., to see the child they have cared for since March.
 The two were delighted, but not surprised, to see so many people braving the summer heat in honor of Rucker.